netspooky/yxd/README.md

   -s BUFFERSIZE   Size of buffer to dump
   -r              Do a reverse hex dump
-  --plain         Print in xxd style plain text, compatible with xxd --py            Create a python script to generate the buffer --sc            Create a C shellcode loader from buffer --style         Show Current Hex Style
+  --plain         Print in xxd style plain text, compatible with xxd --xx            Print in xx format, a modified xxd-style dump for use with xx --ps, -ps       output in postscript plain hexdump style.
+  --py            Create a python script to generate the buffer --sc            Create a C shellcode loader from buffer --style         Show Current Hex Style